 Another key issue for these kinds of products—whether it be copiers, printers, white goods or medical equipment—is the desire, and often need, for faster speed to market.
 In fact, in the white goods space companies regularly want to produce an early beta product, and not have to amortize tooling to produce it in volumes of 5,000 or 10,000.
 They'd prefer to get a user group 500 of these appliances, whether it be a washer, dryer or oven.
 Digital and additive manufacturing technology shift the cost curve enough to enable these types of activities.

 Additive manufacturing allows brands to get a sample product out into a test market within a matter of weeks, as opposed to the normal six to 12 months required to work through the tooling cycles.
-It's not only the time to get the first article out, but also the ability to iterate long before a product ever gets to the big box stores that brings tremendous value.
+It's not only the time to get the first article out, but also the ability to iterate long before a product ever gets to the big box stores that bring tremendous value.

-The economics of additive manufacturing have changed rapidly in recent years, and this change is creating new freedom to produce in smaller volumes.
+The economics of additive manufacturing has changed rapidly in recent years, and this change is creating new freedom to produce in smaller volumes.
 This might mean a unique model for a specific market.
 It could also mean that a medical diagnosis device makes it off the drawing board when previous mold and tooling economics precluded viability, preventing it from reaching people in need.

 Additive manufacturing offers another freedom.
 Once the shackles of tooling and traditional manufacturing techniques are removed, designers can enjoy new freedom that only DfAM (Design for Additive Manufacturing) offers.
-This is the ability to design without constraints, such as draft angles for injection molding and with complex multi-material assemblies that can be printed rather than assembled.
+This is the ability to design without constraints, such as draft angles for injection molding and complex multi-material assemblies that can be printed rather than assembled.
 Removing these constraints offers new horizons for industrial designers where they can focus on form and function and not on production technologies.
 This already is resulting in parts consolidation, reducing the Bill of Materials (BOM) and improving the economics of the ultimate solution.